Capital punishment in the United States: Debate

 Additionally, in 2021–22, states such as South Carolina have experienced a shortage of the drugs used to make the lethal cocktail and some inmates have had to choose between death by electric chair or death by firing squad (aiming for the heart).
 Critics note that these other methods are more likely to induce pain in the inmate during execution and that these methods of execution have a high risk of being botched.

 Botched executions

 One of the main arguments against the use of capital punishment in the United States is that there has been a long history of botched executions.
 University of Colorado Boulder Professor Michael L. Radelet described a "botched execution" as an execution that causes the prisoner to suffer for a long period of time before they die.
-This has led to the argument that capital punishment is per se cruel and unusual punishment.
-The following is a short list of examples of botched executions that have occurred in the United States.